Statistical inference on representational geometries: Discussion

 \section{Discussion}

-We present new methods for inferential evaluation and comparison of models that predict representational geometries.
-The inference procedures enable simultaneous generalization to new subjects and new conditions, treat flexible models correctly using crossvalidation, and use RDM comparison measures whose power approaches the theoretical limit according to the Neyman-Pearson Lemma \citep{diedrichsen2021}.
-For fixed as well as flexible models, our inference methods support all combinations of generalization: to new subjects, to new conditions, neither, or both.
-We validated the methods using simulated data as well as calcium imaging and fMRI data, showing that the inference is reliable.
-The methods are available as part of an open-source Python toolbox.
+We present new methods for inferential evaluation and comparison of models that predict brain representational geometries.
+The inference procedures enable generalization to new measurements, new subjects, and new conditions, treat flexible models correctly using crossvalidation, and work for any representational dissimilarity estimator and RDM comparator.
+For fixed as well as flexible models, our inference methods support all combinations of generalization: to new measurements using the same subjects and conditions, to new subjects, to new conditions, and to both new subjects and new conditions simultaneously.
+We validated the methods using simulated data as well as calcium imaging and fMRI data, showing that the inferences are correct.
+The methods are available as part of an open-source Python toolbox (\href{https://rsatoolbox.readthedocs.io/en/stable/}{rsatoolbox.readthedocs.io}).